metal3-io/metal3-io.github.io/try-it.md

  2     node_1     running
 ```

-In case the the `EPHEMERAL_CLUSTER` environment variable is set to `minikube` the list of
+In case the `EPHEMERAL_CLUSTER` environment variable is set to `minikube` the list of
 running virtual machines will look like this:

 ```console